October 7 – November 27, 2016

 Jeannette Ehlers has established herself as one of the most significant contemporary artists worldwide.
 She has exhibited her work at, for instance, Nikolaj Kunsthal, Copenhagen Contemporary Art Centre (Denmark); Kianga Ellis Projects, New York (United States); CARIBBEAN: Crossroads of the World, El Museo del Barrio, New York (United States); Dak’Art, the Dakar Biennale (Senegal); Parisian Laundry, Montreal (Canada); BLACK EUROPE BODY POLITICS, BE.BOP 2012 and 2013; ENTER 2011: Ung Dansk Samtidskunst, Kunsthallen Brandts (Denmark); Subtle Whispering_Danish Video Art Festival, Total Museum of Contemporary Art, Seoul (South Korea).

-Her work will be presented at The Caribbean Housewife from the Opening Event on October 7 until November 27, 2016.
+Her work was on show at The Caribbean Housewife from the Opening Event on October 7 until November 27, 2016.

 ‘Atlantic (Endless Row 2)’ by Jeannette Ehlers (Denmark 2009)